Cotalker/documentation/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: 'Use this template to report a new bug'
+about: Use this template to report a new bug
 title: 'Bug report: '
 labels: Bug report
 assignees: